Two Years Into GDPR, a Flashback of the Seven Biggest Fines

 This is by far the heaviest fine ever charged under a data privacy law.
 Between August 21 and September 5, 2018, a whopping 500,000 customers who browsed and booked flights on British Airways’ website had their personal and financial information stolen by cybercriminals.
 Among them, over 380,000 pieces of card payment information were breached.
 The hackers attacked the airline’s web application and diverted customers to a fraudulent website to obtain their information.

 After investigating the case, the Information Commissioner’s Office (ICO) of the United Kingdom attributed the cause of the data breach to having an outdated IT system, which put the fault on the company.
 The ICO then issued a massive tier 1 fine of 183.39 million euros, 1.5% of the airline’s annual revenue of 2018.

 Why compliance helps us all

 All things aside, let us not forget that data privacy laws like GDPR are not designed to suppress the data economy.
-Their goal is the exact opposite, which is to help organizations obtain trust from the public by assuring the secured sharing of personal data, and to facilitate the sustainable growth of the data economy.
+Their goal is the exact opposite, which is to help organizations obtain the trust from the public by assuring the secured sharing of personal data and to facilitate the sustainable growth of the data economy.